bgauzere/ged-toolbox/README.md

 ## Tests ##

-We provide several test files for different methods on [Acyclic dataset](https://brunl01.users.greyc.fr/CHEMISTRY/):
+We provide several test files for different methods on [Acyclic dataset](https://brunl01.users.greyc.fr/CHEMISTRY/).
+To run them, specify the path to the dataset file in the source file.
+The different files are :
-* test_lsap_rw : Method based on LSAP and random walks (SSPR paper)
+* test_lsap_rw.m : Method based on LSAP and random walks (SSPR paper)
-* test_lsap_paths : Method based on LSAP and paths (SSPR paper)
+* test_lsap_paths.m : Method based on LSAP and paths (SSPR paper)
-* test_qap_random : Method based on QAP with random initialization (Technical Report)
+* test_qap_random.m : Method based on QAP with random initialization (Technical Report)
-* test_qap_bunke : Method based on QAP with Bunke/Riesen's initialization (Technical Report)
+* test_qap_bunke.m : Method based on QAP with Bunke/Riesen's initialization (Technical Report)
-* test_qap_rw : Method based on QAP with SSPR'14 initialization (Technical Report)
+* test_qap_rw.m : Method based on QAP with SSPR'14 initialization (Technical Report)

 The execution of these test files while provide the approximated graph edit distance matrix for the whole dataset.